 They Meet Your Needs (and Vice-Versa)

 People in committed relationships are committed because they are meeting each other’s needs.
-Everyone has different needs (e.g., some people desire sex every day, others want a partner to provide for them financially), so if partners are meeting each others’ needs, and doing so in a manner that is better than anyone else could, they are likely very committed to the relationship.
+Everyone has different needs (e.g., some people desire sex every day, others want a partner to provide for them financially), so if partners are meeting each others’ needs, they are likely very committed to the relationship.
 If you are trying to find a way to make your partner more committed, do a good job of meeting their needs—do it better than anyone else could.